The Hardcore Holidayoff

 She nods, her lips parting to reveal a sheepish smile.
 “Well, yes.
 I’d expect you to be named something like… Death Killer X Ultimate or something stupid like that-“

-“With seventeen arms and an eight-foot fire spewing-“
+His face alights with dramatic thrill.
+“With seventeen arms and an eight-ton, fire spewing-“

 “Exactly!” she interrupts back.